 Identify the percentages needed for the capital contribution of the investment.
 Be fully transparent to negotiate the terms of your real estate deal.

 Joint venture partnerships are mutually beneficial.
-Both parties will create and accept an initial commitment to share the gains and losses of their private equity investment.
+Both parties will create and accept an initial commitment to share the gains and losses of their private equity financing investment.

 When a property is successful, you both reap the benefits.